dnozdrin/detask/README.md

 ## Running the tests

-The project is supplied with unit and end to end tests.
+The project contains with unit and end to end tests.
-To run this tests locally you may need [docker-compose](https://docs.docker.com/compose) and [make](https://en.wikipedia.org/wiki/Make_(software)) to be installed on your machine.

 ### Unit tests